Ecklebe/IaC-Templates/setup-03/01-cluster-basics/readme.md

 The dashboard should be then reachable with: ``http://127.0.0.1:9000/dashboard``

-After the ingress route is applied the dashboard will be reachable under: http://traefik.localhost/dashboard/#/ with the credentials below:
+After the ingress route is applied the dashboard will be reachable under: http://traefik.localhost/dashboard/#/ with the credentials shown at installed user account.

-- username = traefik-admin
-- password = traefik~2022

 #### Metrics